The “C” Word

 Then I had to relearn Lightroom.

-Note: I still suffer from aphasia and aphrasia so I will do my best to edit posts properly.
+Note: I still suffer from aphasia and aphrasia, so I will do my best to edit notes properly.